Species #25: Eastern box turtle (Terrapene c. carolina)

-This roadway has portions of temporary fencing to keep the turtles safe and off of the road.
-After braving the hordes of no-see-ums and their painful bites, we found two carapaces of deceased terrapins (probable car struck females) and two live hatchlings.
-Terrapin eggs in the Northeast hatch around September, yet, often, the young do not exit the nest.
+This roadway has portions of temporary fencing to keep the turtles off of the road and safe.
+After braving the hordes of no-see-ums and their painful bites, we found two carapaces of deceased terrapins (probably car struck females) and two live hatchlings.
+Terrapin eggs in the Northeast hatch around September, yet, often the young do not exit the nest.
 Tiny hatchlings will sometimes overwinter in the nest cavity until the following spring when conditions are more appropriate.
 Both hatchlings were found at the edge of the roadway and were probably drawn out of their nest by heavy rain the previous night.
 Many hatchlings are killed on roadways either directly by cars or by insolation on the hot pavement before they can make their way to tidal debris.
 This is where they live for approximately their first year, much like a terrestrial box turtle, feeding on invertebrates and small mollusks.

-In the first site visited (Sussex County, we were able to find eight bog turtles (including one deceased specimen).
+At the first site visited (Sussex County) we were able to find eight bog turtles, including one deceased specimen.
 When we started searching, the air temperature was 56˚F and it was sunny out.
 This was great weather for finding basking turtles, however, bog turtles are cryptic baskers and search out the rays of the warm sun in hidden spots.
 Some were tucked into grass clumps with just a portion of their carapaces exposed.
 One that I found was fully exposed and had her entire shell positioned with the best angle toward the sun.
-Of the eight specimens we found, five were recaptures and three were previously undiscovered.
+Of the eight specimens we located, five were recaptures and three were previously undiscovered.
 Turtles which are caught are given a unique mark which identifies them with a number.
 This is done so that individual movements, weight, growth, and reproduction can be tracked through time.
 Each bog and wood turtle that we come across during our visit had its GPS coordinates, morphometric measurements, and weight recorded, along with being given a unique mark as above if a new specimen.
 I also found remnants of a few hatched nests.

 Later that day, we traveled to another site in Sussex County to search for wood turtles.
 Wood turtles are medium-sized (up to about 9 inches) and live within a mosaic of habitats.
 It seasonally can be found in streams, woodlands, fields, and even higher elevation ridges.
 This time of year, the turtles are exiting the streams and are moving around on land.
-Within a few minutes of searching Jim spotted an individual diving into the stream from the bank, a few minutes later he would spot another.
+Within a few minutes of searching Jim spotted an individual diving from the bank into the stream.
+A few minutes later he would spot another.
 Soon after, we came across two females (unmarked, new specimens) basking in tall grass and briars.
 Later we found a large male (1,464 grams).
-It was great to see that a site which has been surveyed so much have previously undiscovered individuals being found.
+It was great to see that a site which has been surveyed extensively still has previously undiscovered individuals being found.
 Wood turtles face numerous threats such as habitat destruction and fragmentation, road mortality, and collection for the pet trade.
-Being an animal that moves through large areas of diverse landscape it is constantly faced with these threats.
+Being an animal that moves through large areas of diverse landscapes, it is constantly faced with these threats.

 When we are traveling and searching for turtles, we try and make the most of our time in the field.
 Even after being out for many hours, the sun was still shining!
 Jim, George, and I headed to the Raritan River and Delaware and Raritan Canal.
-This canal is adjacent to the Raritan River and is used as a drinking water reservoir and was excavated by hand using Chinese and Irish immigrants in the 1830's.
-Today, it is flanked with hiking and biking trails, fishing spots, and is a popular area for still-water kayaking.
+This canal is adjacent to the Raritan River and is used as a drinking water reservoir.
+It was excavated by hand using Chinese and Irish immigrants in the 1830s.
+Today, it is flanked with hiking and biking trails, fishing spots, and is a popular area for stillwater kayaking.
 It also contains two of our target species, the northern red-bellied cooter (Pseudemys rubriventris) and common map turtle (Graptemys geographica).
-This population of common map turtles was recently documented as a range extension by Jim (and colleague, Kurt Buhlmann).
+This map turtle population was recently documented as a range extension by Jim (and colleague, Kurt Buhlmann).
 Please read about this study here.
 We observed more than a dozen of both species basking in both the river and canal.
 We also spotted two eastern painted turtles (Chrysemys picta) and one non-native red-eared slider (Trachemys scripta elegans).
 Unfortunately, the lighting by this time was not great for photography and we were not able to obtain good photos.

 The following day we met back up with Brian Zarate to visit additional bog and wood turtle sites.
 This time we were joined by Eric Goode, Maurice Rodrigues, James Liu (Turtle Conservancy), Robert Zappalorti (Herpetological Associates), and Craig Stanford (University of Southern California and Chairman, IUCN Tortoise and Freshwater Turtle Specialist Group).
 The first site that we visited was on private land.
 Habitat for the bog turtle (and wood turtle) is challenging to conserve and survey as it is made up of a mix of public and private ownership.
 State wildlife staff, such as Brian, have to carefully maintain good relationships with landowners in order to have access to these lands and it is great to see these individuals take an interest in protecting imperiled species.

-The following day Jim, George, and I headed into New York City.
+The following day, Jim, George, and I headed into New York City.
 We stopped in at the Osteology Prep Lab at the American Museum of Natural History and perused a few exhibit halls.
 We spent a lot of time in the Theodore Roosevelt Memorial Hall and John Burroughs Corridor learning about these two great naturalists.
 We also made a visit to Central Park to do some turtle watching.
 We walked to Belvedere Castle to get a good overview of Turtle Pond.
-This pond is habitat for eight species of turtle, the vast majority being non-native.
-These are all released pets and their progeny.
+This pond is habitat for at least eight species of turtles.
+The vast majority are non-native and are the result of released pets and their progeny.
 The most numerous species is the red-eared slider for which we observed well over 60 individuals.
 We also spotted one Mississippi map turtle (Graptemys pseudogeographica kohnii), one painted turtle (Chrysemys picta), and one red-bellied turtle (either Pseudemys rubriventris or P. nelsoni).

 This was a long but rewarding trip and we were excited to add six new species for The Big Turtle Year.
-Next, we travelled to Massachusetts to visit two sites associated with the northern red-bellied turtle.
-Even though we have already added this species to our list, there is something very special going on with this turtle in that state.
-Stay tuned!
+Next, we traveled to Massachusetts to visit two sites associated with the northern red-bellied turtle.